Interpretation & Debate

 Two years later, in McDonald v.
 City of Chicago (2010), the Court struck down a similar handgun ban at the state level, again by a 5–4 vote.
 Four Justices relied on judicial precedents under the Fourteenth Amendment’s Due Process Clause.
 Justice Thomas rejected those precedents in favor of reliance on the Privileges or Immunities Clause, but all five members of the majority concluded that the Fourteenth Amendment protects against state infringement of the same individual right that is protected from federal infringement by the Second Amendment.

 Notwithstanding the lengthy opinions in Heller and McDonald, they technically ruled only that government may not ban the possession of handguns by civilians in their homes.
-Heller tentatively suggested a list of “presumptively lawful” regulations, including bans on the possession of firearms by felons and the mentally ill, bans on carrying firearms in “sensitive places” such as schools and government buildings, laws restricting the commercial sale of arms, bans on the concealed carry of firearms, and bans on weapons “not typically possessed by law-abiding citizens for lawful purposes.”
-Many issues remain open, and the lower courts have disagreed with one another about some of them, including important questions involving restrictions on carrying weapons in public.
+Heller also gave non-binding approval to a list of “presumptively lawful” regulations, including bans on the possession of firearms by felons and the mentally ill, bans on carrying firearms in “sensitive places” such as schools and government buildings, laws restricting the commercial sale of arms, bans on the concealed carry of firearms, and bans on weapons “not typically possessed by law-abiding citizens for lawful purposes.”
+In the years after these decisions, lower federal courts upheld most of the gun regulations they reviewed, while striking down a handful of others.
+Some were sustained because of Heller’s favorable comments.
+Many other regulations were upheld on the ground that an individual’s interest in exercising the right to arms must give way to restrictions that are substantially related to an important government interest.

 by Adam Winkler